ChrisD22/WSD1-2022/README.md

 The portfolio contains a variety of elements to be completed including the proposal, site plan, moodboards, quality audit and many other tools for site development.
 These are collected together into smaller sub-portfolios called submission points.
 Each teaching week we will review these documents, providing feedback and allowing you to make improvements.
 They will not be assessed until the submission at the end of the unit.

-You will be submitting this repository which will contain your completed Portfolio and Guide website.
-All the elements are listed and should be [linked from portfolio.md](portfolio.md) to make your work easier to mark. **Use the list of documents on that page as a checklist prior to submission.**
+You will be submitting this repository which will contain your completed Portfolio.

 ## Submission point briefings